 I do have one request of our leader, however.
 I understand that he has assembled a group of clergy that he prays with and seeks counsel from, yet none of these clergy are women.
 If this is true, I say, “Please, Mr. President, don’t forget the clergy sisters; we know how to pray too!”

-Dr. Sheron C. Patterson is the senior pastor of Put on Your Crown: The Black Woman’s Guide to Living Single.
-Visit her at .in Dallas.
-An author, columnist, and health and wellness expert, her books include
+Dr. Sheron C. Patterson is the senior pastor of Highland Hills United Methodist Church in Dallas.
+An author, columnist, and health and wellness expert, her books include Put on Your Crown: The Black Woman’s Guide to Living Single.
+Visit her at DrSheron.com.

 KEN FONG: One hundred days ago, Barack Obama stepped into the Oval Office facing unprecedented crises.
 An economy in free-fall.
 A severely compromised justice system.
 Two impossible-to-win wars.
 A bloated healthcare system that leaves millions of Americans without basic coverage.
 An environment teetering on the brink.
 And as our nation’s first African American president, Obama took up these challenges under intense scrutiny, as the press and people wondered if he truly has what it takes to sit capably in one of the world’s hottest of seats.